wobo-gavin/repo0312/UPGRADING.md

      Note: there has been movement in the React project to modify promises to no longer utilize recursion.
   2. /* Replaced /* Replaced /* Replaced Guzzle */ */ */ needs to have the ability to synchronously block on a promise to
-     wait for a result. /* Replaced /* Replaced /* Replaced Guzzle */ */ */ promises allows this functionality.
+     wait for a result. /* Replaced /* Replaced /* Replaced Guzzle */ */ */ promises allows this functionality (and does not require the use of recursion).
-  3. Because we need to be able to wait on a result, doing so using React promises requiring wrapping react promises with RingPHP futures.
+  3. Because we need to be able to wait on a result, doing so using React promises requires wrapping react promises with RingPHP futures.
 This overhead is no longer needed, reducing stack sizes, reducing complexity, and improving performance.
 - `/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\Mimetypes` has been moved to a function in